Cancel anytime

 Overview

-The iShares MSCI Japan Small-Cap ETF (SCJ) seeks to track the investment results of an index composed of small-capitalization Japanese equities, offering exposure to a segment of the Japanese market beyond large-cap companies.
-It provides diversification within the Japanese equity market and targets smaller, potentially high-growth companies.
+The iShares MSCI Japan Small-Cap ETF (SCJ) seeks to track the investment results of an index composed of small-capitalization Japanese equities.
+It provides exposure to the Japanese small-cap market, offering diversification beyond large-cap stocks.
+The ETF employs a replication strategy, holding all or a representative sample of the securities in the underlying index.

 Reputation and Reliability